gudo-m/cinemas/README.md

 # Cinemas
-CLI project for cinemas controlling.
+CLI project for cinemas controlling that uses self-writed library "sql_worker" for sqlite3.
 Run admin.py, setup this, then run client.py :)